febryandana/flask-ubuntu/README.md

 Nginx running on port 80/tcp

-This is a very very basic flask app that just displaying text to browser
+This is a very basic flask web app that just displaying text to browser

 ##### Author